Skip to content

 Afternoon

 Choose one indoor experience and enjoy it slowly.
-This is the moment that makes winter travel feel luxurious rather than cold.
+A tasting in the vaulted cellars of the National Wine Salon or an unhurried hour in a museum is the moment that makes winter travel feel luxurious rather than cold — book the wine tasting ahead, as reservations are required.

 Viewpoint only if the sky is clear